scottjue21/MSDS-456/Final Project (NHL Player Salary Cap Estimation Model)/README.md

 In summary, these models serve as a useful tool for NHL teams to enhance data-driven player valuation strategies, with the potential for further refinement in subsequent iterations.

+### Contributors

+This project was completed by:

+- Scott Jue
+- Laken Rivet